 Mauldin, Barnett and Smith, known as the low-rises, are located across from the high-rise residence halls.
 Each of these buildings can house 150 students and is carpeted throughout.
 The rooms are arranged in suites of six or seven rooms with two communal baths per floor.
 Barnett and Smith house three national sororities each.
 Mauldin Hall is a co-ed residence hall with the exception of the FIRST Living-Learning Community which is co-ed.

 Byrnes, Lever and Manning, known as the high-rises, house approximately 415 students each.
 They are arranged in suites of six or seven rooms with two communal baths on each floor.
-Byrnes and Lever are home to first-year students participating in the RISE program.
+Byrnes and Lever are home to traditional first-year students and first-year students participating in the RISE program.
 Manning Hall is an all female residence hall for first-year students.

 * Exact measurements of a room or furniture may vary.